fpserg/realme-mvp-v1/04_LI_PIPELINE.md

 - updates relationships;
 - changes World Model state.

+When candidate knowledge conflicts with existing knowledge, reconciliation determines whether the new information:

+- corrects an earlier understanding;
+- supersedes previously valid knowledge;
+- applies only within a different context;
+- represents a temporary exception;
+- remains unresolved.

+Material contradictions requiring human judgment should be surfaced for clarification rather than resolved implicitly.

 Reconciliation produces a Candidate World Model Update.

 Straightforward factual updates may proceed automatically.

 Durable inferred understanding may require review before admission into the World Model.

+---

+# Knowledge Admission

+Reconciliation determines whether interpreted information should become durable knowledge.

+A Candidate World Model Update is classified as one of the following.

+## Explicit Knowledge

+Information directly stated by the Warden as fact.

+Explicit knowledge may normally be admitted automatically when:

+- its meaning is sufficiently clear;
+- it does not materially contradict existing knowledge;
+- it is expected to remain useful beyond the current interaction.

+## Confirmed Inference

+An interpretation proposed by RealMe and explicitly confirmed by the Warden.

+Confirmed inference may be admitted as durable knowledge.

+## Working Hypothesis

+An interpretation that may improve current reasoning but has not been confirmed.

+A Working Hypothesis:

+- remains distinguishable from durable knowledge;
+- must not be represented as fact;
+- must not silently become part of the World Model;
+- may be retained temporarily in Application State when useful.

+## Unresolved Information

+Information whose meaning or classification remains materially ambiguous.

+Unresolved information must not be admitted until clarified.

+## Admission Principle

+Durable knowledge enters the World Model only when its expected future value exceeds the risk of preserving an incorrect interpretation.

 ---